theislab/multicpa/README.md

 ## Support and contribute

-If you have a question or noticed a problem, you can post an [`issue`](https://github.com/theislab/mulpert/).
+If you have a question or noticed a problem, you can post an [`issue`](https://github.com/theislab/multicpa/).

 ## License

-This source code is released under the MIT license, included [here](LICENSE).
+This source code is released under the BSD 3-Clause License, included [here](LICENSE).